aissaelouafi/stream2graph/README.md

 ## Services used

 The used dockerized service are :
-- Liner and Graph Data Generators
+- Liner and Graph Data Generators : Python object to generate raw data, many data sources can be used to simulate the heterogeneous aspect of data used in production.
-- Kafka broker (Real-time Events & Streams ingestion)
+- Kafka broker (Real-time Events & Streams ingestion) : Apache kafka broker for data transport in real time, the kafka topic is created by default and can handle many hundred thousand of events by minute.
+In this docker environment, the kafka is installed in standalone mode.
+We can ins
 - Flink for streams preprocessing and incremental feature engineering (sliding windows
 - River (Online and Incremental Learning)
 - Graph Data bases Neo4j and TigerGraph